 Millennials are accustomed to the benefits that technology offers, and they'll expect those benefits in their own homes.

-Pets Take Priority
+3] For Millennials, Pets Take Priority

 Millennials want to live in places that are pet-friendly.
 For those who live in pedestrian-friendly cities, apartment complexes, or neighborhoods, pets have become like children.
 More Millennials in the KTGY focus group had pets than had children.